 Braftovi® will be available for the treatment of patients with BRAF V600 variant metastatic colorectal cancer.
 The BRAF variant is a genetic mutation, which accounts for around 10% of patients with metastatic colorectal cancer and is detected via genetic testing.
 Patients with BRAF variant mutation have poor prognosis and current available therapies have limited effectiveness.

 Braftovi® will be used in combination with another PBS-listed anti-cancer medicine, cetuximab, and together has the potential to slow down or stop the growth of the cancer and can help some patients survive longer and have a better quality of life.

-Minister for Health and Aged Care, Greg Hunt said while this was a good sign, there is still work to be done.
+Minister for Health and Aged Care, Greg Hunt, said this listing will benefit around 340 Australians a year.

 “Since 2013, the Coalition Government had approved more than 2,800 new or amended listings on the PBS.
 This represents an average of around 30 listings or amendments per month – or one each day – at an overall investment by the Government of $14 billion.”